 - As of 2019, NBC will carry the Indianapolis 500 and NBC/NBCSN will carry the series exclusively, and it has thankfully proven that NBCSN and NBC can handle both IndyCar and NASCAR without alienating either fanbase too badly, to the point the fandom was relieved the 500 (which was literally the only IndyCar ESPN gave any care about) also went to the Peacock.

 - The Arena Football League may be another one screwed by NBC.
 After the network lost its NFL games to CBS in 1997 and the 2001 XFL debacle, NBC signed what looked like a good deal with the Arena League at the time (both sides would split ad revenues 50/50 instead of one side getting rights fees).
 NBC even convinced the league to move up its normal Summer schedule, saying the league could be promoted better if it started the week after the Super Bowl.
 But when the NFL came calling back to NBC in 2006, the network promptly forgot about the Arena League, leaving it to play at a time of year where it had to compete with the NBA, NHL, and college basketball for viewership.
 After returning to ESPN, the league suspended operations for the 2009, reviving in 2010 with half the previous teams choosing not to come back with it (the league slots were filled by teams coming from AF2, a secondary arena football league).
-As of 2018, it's on CBS Sports Network, and contracted to the point it only has four teams owned by two people and is limited to the Northeast (with the playoffs featuring one 8-4 and two 7-5 teams feasting on a 2-10 Washington squad).
+As of 2018, it was on CBS Sports Network, and had shrunk to four teams (owned by a total of two people), all in the Northeast (with the Arena Bowl championship being won by a 2-10 Washington squad).

 - Major League Baseball screwed themselves with their short-sighted television deals back in the early 1990s.
 First and foremost, MLB signed a $1.2 billion (approximately) deal with CBS for the next four years.
 They replaced ABC (who had covered Monday and later Thursday night baseball games consecutively since 1976) and NBC (who had covered Major League Baseball in some shape or form since 1947) as the national, broadcast TV outlet for Major League Baseball.
 Once CBS came into the picture, Major League Baseball, under the leadership of then outgoing Commissioner Peter Ueberroth, proceeded to systematically destroy the Saturday afternoon Game of the Week (a longtime institution on NBC).
 CBS became notorious for their sporadic regular season scheduling (often airing golf events on weeks in place of baseball).
 MLB's logic was that since a myriad of games were going to air on ESPN, the concept of a nationally televised Game of the Week was growing obsolete.
 When the dust was settled, CBS (who by the end of 1993, had also lost the National Football League to Fox, the National Basketball Association to NBC, and college football) lost at least, half a billion dollars off of that baseball deal.
 Despite all of this, CBS was willing to renew their contact with MLB for two more years.
 Unfortunately, mid-way through the 1993 season, MLB was already working on a revenue sharing joint-venture with ABC and NBC called "The Baseball Network".
 The Baseball Network was even worse than what CBS had to offer (with ABC and NBC each covering six weeks of regionalized coverage following the All-Star Break).
 Without going into full blown detail (check the Wikpedia article on The Baseball Network to get a proper perspective) here, all that you need to know first and foremost, is that the first two rounds of the playoffs were regionally televised simultaneously.
 Perhaps the one positive thing to come out of the 1994-95 baseball strike, was that it hastened the premature demise of The Baseball Network (which was supposed to run through the 1999 season).
 Shortly afterwards, both ABC and NBC (who had to split coverage of the 1995 World Series) publicly vowed to have nothing more to do with Major League Baseball for at least the remainder of the 20th century.
 NBC however reluctantly (they could only be bothered to show postseason games and the All-Star Game in even numbered years) reconsidered and wound up sharing the broadcast rights with Fox through the end of the 2000 season.